repsandcode/dashboard_SI/README.md

 ### ServingIntel Dashboard

-A pet project developed while under an internship as a Software Developer for ServingIntel
+A pet project developed while under internship as a Software Developer for ServingIntel

 #### Tech Stack